JohnnySusp/LegalFedLLM/README.md

 - temporary-file cleanup and immutable accepted storage;
 - round-specific training/checkpoint provenance;
 - a minimal deterministic Knowledge Package safety gate; and
+- a strict, local, hash-bound Qwen LoRA-probe artifact boundary for real Client candidate adoption; and
 - append-only JSONL audit events.

 Ed25519 proves origin and integrity; it does not encrypt traffic.
 Compose uses